Ralph de Norwich: Early career

+Finance official

 In 1229 he was one of a number of senior officials who advised the Irish bishops and clergy on levying the tax or "aid" of one-sixteenth on ecclesiastical benefices.
-The tax seems to have been highly successful, as in 1230 Ralph sent the King 2000 marks (a very large sum for the time, especially in Ireland, which was chronically short of money) collected by the Justiciar, Richard Mór de Burgh, from the proceeds.
-In 1231 his death was widely but wrongly reported, notably in the Annals of Dunstable.
+The tax was highly successful, and in 1230 the Irish administration sent the King 2000 marks (a very large sum for the time, especially in Ireland, which was chronically short of money) collected by the Justiciar, Richard Mór de Burgh, from the proceeds.
+In 1231 Ralph's death was widely but wrongly reported, notably in the Annals of Dunstable.
 The reports gained so much credence that to prevent the sequestration of his Irish estates, the King issued a writ proclaiming that he was alive and well.

+Lord Chancellor

 He had considerable judicial experience in England, being first appointed one of the justices for the Jews in 1227, then a judge of the Court of King's Bench c.
 1230–1234, and finally an itinerant justice in about 1235.
 No doubt due to his long experience as a judge he was appointed Lord Chancellor of Ireland in 1249, with a salary of 60 marks a year, until more generous provision could be made.
 As Lord Chancellor he is said to have exercised great influence over the itinerant justices.